 By this logic, if you drink one shot of whiskey every day, it might be somewhat beneficial for you.

-However, there is still some debate about this.
-Some scientists argue that these benefits are a coincidence—that moderate drinkers also tend to have other healthy habits, which are the real cause.
+However, debate about the positive impacts of moderate drinking have long been argued.
+Some scientists argue that these benefits are a coincidence—that moderate drinkers also tend to have other healthy habits, which could be the real cause of any positive correlation.
 And overall, each of the above benefits can also be gained from eating a good diet and getting enough exercise.

 Is Drinking Whiskey Once A Week Good For You?

 Drinking once a week is probably better than drinking whiskey every day.
-However, this doesn’t mean you should pack all the drinks you would’ve had in one week into a single day!
+But if you’re binge drinking once a week, you’re likely undoing any health benefits of not drinking daily.
 Moderation—one to two servings—is still key.

 Can Whiskey Cure a Cold?